-The Liverpool ECHO, in association with our acclaimed monthly magazine Business Post, is delighted to announce the return of the region’s premier business awards event for 2019.
+The Liverpool ECHO, in association with our acclaimed monthly magazine Business Post, is delighted to produce the region’s premier business awards event for 2019.

 The Liverpool Echo – Merseyside’s best-selling newspaper and a digital brand experiencing extraordinary audience growth – is delighted once again to be the official media host of the Regional Business Awards.

 It is our 25th year, and this year we are delighted to partner with the Liverpool Business School as executive sponsors.
 Based at Liverpool John Moores University, the school is helping Liverpool and the wider region further establish itself as a centre for academic business studies and excellence.